Free Body Shape Calculator

 Three: (1) Bust or chest — fullest part of your chest; (2) Natural waist — narrowest part of your torso, usually 1–2 inches above the belly button; (3) Hips — fullest part of your hips and bottom, roughly 7–9 inches below the waist.
 The calculator supports both cm and inches.

-For the most accurate result, take your measurements standing naturally — not posing for the tape.
-Measurements are best taken in the morning, in minimal clothing, with a soft tape measure held snug but not compressed.
-If your result feels surprising, re-measure: a difference of even 1–2 cm at the waist can shift a result from hourglass to pear or from rectangle to apple.
+For the most accurate result, take measurements standing naturally in the morning before meals, wearing minimal clothing.
+Use a soft tape measure held snug but not compressing the skin.
+If your result feels unexpected, re-measure: even 1–2 cm at the waist can shift a result between categories.
+The natural waist measurement — the narrowest point of the torso, typically 1–2 inches above the belly button — is the most commonly misplaced, so double-check that point first.

 Disclaimer